near/bounties/README.md

 This is a work in progress!
 If you see a spec or RFP pop up here, drop a comment on it or reach out to the maintainer.

+If you're not sure what to build, see [this thread of ideas](https://gov.near.org/t/tools-missing-in-the-ecosystem/75/16).

+If you do want to build something not on this list, check out the [grants program](https://www.near.org/grants).

 ### Token rewards